pymeasure/pymeasure/docs/api/instruments/rohdeschwarz/fsl.rst

 Most parameters are implemented as properties, which means they can be read and written (getting and setting) in a consistent and dimple way.
-If numerical values are provided, base units are used (seconds, hertz, decibel, ...).
+If numerical values are provided, base units are used (s, Hz, dB, ...).
-Alternatively, the values can also be provided with a unit, e.g. :code:"1.5 GHz" or :code:"1.5GHz".
+Alternatively, the values can also be provided with a unit, e.g. ``"1.5 GHz"`` or ``"1.5GHz"``.
 Return values are always numerical.

 .. code:: python